The biggest questions about the Universe yet to be answered by science

 Nevertheless, astronomers are left with an annoying number of unsolved cosmological riddles.

-Apart from the fact that no one knows what (if anything) happened before the Big Bang, there’s no consensus on the hypothesis of cosmological inflation – an extremely early and brief phase of exponential expansion without which a number of properties of the Universe, like its homogeneity and lack of large-scale curvature, would remain unexplained.
+This an extremely early and brief phase of exponential expansion without which a number of properties of the Universe, like its homogeneity and lack of large-scale curvature, would remain unexplained.

-Moreover, although cosmologists know the Universe contains 68.5 per cent of dark energy, 26.6 per cent of dark matter and a mere 4.9 per cent of ‘normal’ matter (atomic nuclei), the true nature of both dark energy and dark matter isa mystery.
+Moreover, although cosmologists know the Universe contains 68.5 per cent of dark energy, 26.6 per cent of dark matter and a mere 4.9 per cent of ‘normal’ matter (atomic nuclei), the true nature of both dark energy and dark matter is a mystery.

 Finally, we don’t know about the long-term future of the Universe, and no one knows why the particles and forces in nature have the masses, charges, strengths and other properties they do.